TyMick/use-window-width-breakpoints/README.md

 }
 ```

 What's that good for?
 Say you have a React component you only want to display on `md`-sized screens.
-Thow this in your JSX:
+Thow this into your JSX:

 ```jsx
 {breakpoint.md && <MyComponent />}